Zheng Jie: 2011

 Zheng was scheduled to compete at the Hong Kong Classic exhibition tournament in Team Asia-Pacific alongside Li Na and Mark Philippoussis, as well as competing as the third seed at the Hobart International.
 Zheng hadn't rehabilitated from her wrist injury sufficiently, and withdrew from both tournaments, as well as the Australian Open, where she was a semifinalist in 2010.

 Jie made a return to the tour at the Pattaya Open in Thailand.
 She was seeded seventh but was defeated by Akgul Amanmuradova in the first round, in two sets.

 Zheng next competed at the Dubai Championships.
 In the first round, she defeated Kristina Barrois in three sets.
 In the second, she was defeated by Patty Schnyder.
-At the Qatar Open, Zheng lost to Flavia Pennetta in straight sets.
+At the Qatar Ladies Open, Zheng lost to Flavia Pennetta in straight sets.
 Zheng next played at the Indian Wells Open, where she was a quarterfinalist in 2010.
 She continued her string of losses, falling 3–6, 2–6 to Sofia Arvidsson.

 At Miami, she won a tough three-setter over Sorana Cîrstea.
-Zheng lost to her next opponent, the fourth seed and world No. 4 Samantha Stosur, 2–6, 1–6.
+She lost to her next opponent, the fourth seed and world No. 4, Samantha Stosur, 2–6, 1–6.
 Her next event was the Family Circle Cup in Charleston.
 In the first round, Zheng defeated qualifier Monica Puig in a match lasting over three hours.
 In the next round, she faced seeded Yanina Wickmayer for the first time, losing 4–6, 0–6.

 Zheng then competed at the Estoril Open as the seventh seed.
 Her first-round opponent was Italian Romina Oprandi, who won the match in straight sets.

 Zheng then played in a qualification tournament for the first time since 2008 at the Italian Open, as the second seed.
 She lost in the second round of qualifying to Anastasia Rodionova 6–3, 2–6, 5–7.
-However, Zheng reached the main draw as a lucky loser, but lost to the wildcard Alberta Brianti in two sets.
+However, she reached the main draw as a lucky loser, but lost to the wildcard Alberta Brianti in two sets.
 Next playing in Brussels, Zheng lost to Ayumi Morita in the first round in three sets; after losing her points from reaching the finals of Warsaw from the previous year, Zheng dropped from world No. 47 to No. 80, her lowest ranking since 2008.